 And prices for extraoral X-rays:

-Extraoral X-rays are usually a bit more expensive.
+In general, extraoral X-rays are usually more expensive.
 This is because they require equipment that costs a lot more.
-Moreover, small offices may not have the necessary tools, and you could be sent somewhere else.
+Moreover, small offices may not have the necessary tools, and you may be sent elsewhere.

 If that is the case, you should be prepared for a higher fee.
-Dental offices do this to avoid an influx of patients who are just going to do small procedures instead of full treatment.
+Dental offices do this to avoid an influx of patients who are just going to do minor procedures instead of complete treatment.

 Are dental X-rays safe?

-Generally, there is a lot of misconception around radiography.
+Generally, there are many misconceptions about radiography.
 The radiation produced during an X-ray is very small, comparable to the amount you would experience during a sunny day.
 The exposure from four bitewings is comparable to a two-hour airplane ride.

-What’s more, the benefits of early detection of any issues outweigh the risk of a minimal amount of radiation.
-There is also no reason to be worried about children getting X-rays.
+What is more, the benefits of early detection of any issues outweigh the risk of a minimal amount of radiation.
+There is also no reason to worry about children receiving X-rays.
 Radiography can be safely used in pediatric care.

 FAQ